 - Widespread issues with payroll and expenses

-- Misunderstanding a failure in the process as 'teething'.
+- Misunderstandings of failures in the process, as 'teething'.

-- In 2016, Hampshire Constabulary spend £1 million to fix "shambolic system".
+- In 2016, Hampshire Constabulary spend £1 million to fix a "shambolic system".

-- Systematic problems caused with organising recruitment, staff sickness and weighing down police with back office processes led to increased staff sickness.
+- Systematic problems with organising recruitment and weighing down police with back office processes led to increased staff sickness.

 - ROI did not meet expectations - H3 only saved the Constabulary half of the predicted £1.59 million over three years.